oauthstuff/draft-oauth-par/main.md

 The pushed authorization request endpoint fosters OAuth security by providing all clients a simple means for a confidential and integrity protected authorization request, but it also allows clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, to explicitly adopt JWT-based request objects.

-As a further benefit, the pushed authorization request allows the authorization server to authenticate the clients before any user interaction happens, i.e., the authorization server may refuse unauthorized requests much earlier in the process and has much higher confidence in the client's identity in the authorization process than before.
-This generally improves security since it prevents attempts to spoof clients that can authenticate to the authorization server early in the process.
+The pushed authorization request also allows the authorization server to authenticate the client before any user interaction happens, i.e., the authorization server may refuse unauthorized requests much earlier in the process and has much higher confidence in the client's identity in the authorization process than before.
+This generally improves security since it prevents attempts to spoof clients that are capable of authenticating to the authorization server early in the process.

 Note: HTTP POST requests to the authorization endpoint as described in Section 3.1 of [@!RFC6749] and Section 3.1.2.1 of [@OIDC] could also be used to cope with the request size limitations described above.
 Although this is a viable option for traditional web applications, it's difficult to use with mobile apps.
 Those apps typically invoke a custom tab with an URL that is translated into a GET request.
 Using POST would require the app to first open a web page under its control in the custom tab that in turn would initiate the form POST towards the authorization server.
 PAR is simpler to use and has additional security benefits as described above.